We want you to have a great time studying at LSBU

 Enrolment and EU Induction

 Enrolment and Induction is the time that you officially join university and we formally welcome you to LSBU.
 When you arrive at LSBU you'll need to bring your Erasmus Learning Agreement.
 This will have been given to you before leaving your home country.
-Find out how to enrol on our new students page.

 We want to help all our new EU students feel welcome at LSBU, so we hold EU inductions, which are tailored to their requirements, separate from our general student induction.
 Visit EU Study Abroad.